 Many parents are concerned with how to keep the Internet safe for their children.
-The proper way to enforce rules online varies based on the age of the child.
+And the best way to do so is by knowing the things kids do online and the risks they face.
+Understanding how children behave on the internet is the key to keeping them away from potential dangers.
+An online safety guide for children can be handy if you want to make sure they are entirely safe when spending time on their devices The proper way to enforce rules online varies based on the age of the child.
 It is important to understand that monitoring Internet usage is not an invasion of a child’s privacy.
 Here are eight ways to keep your kids safe online.

 1. Be open about online safety.

 Just as parents would not allow their child to talk to strangers in person without supervision, parents should take the same caution when dealing with their child’s Internet usage, especially with younger and middle-aged children.